shin-gamedev/gbs-plugins/Adventure Reforged (4.0.0)/README.txt

 Compile your game.

 Useage instructions-
 -Player movement changes will be applied automatically after installing the plugin.
-Please not that any changes to the player's speed will not be reflected in Adventure scenes, as movement speeds are now hardcoded into the scene type.
+Please note that any changes to the player's speed will not be reflected in Adventure scenes, as movement speeds are now hardcoded into the scene type.
 -Solid actors can be created by setting the collision type of an actor to None.
 The player will be unable to move through them.
 Solid actors moving into the player is not supported.
 -To use toggleable background collision, draw ladder tiles on top of solid collision tiles.
 The Engine Field Update event can then be used to update the Toggleable Collision field and toggle those tiles on and off.
 Actors will never move through toggleable collision whether it is on or off.
 -To use swimming movement, the Engine Field Update event can be used to update the Swimming engine field and toggle it on and off.
+-The Actors Pass Through Actors plugin behaviour is included in this plugin, so don't include it in Adventure Reforged projects in case of conflicts.

 Credits-
 Made by Shin